 These reports should paint a clear and visible picture, providing valuable insight.
 In the event a CBR is received the reporting can be used as part of the examination and subsequent monitoring following education on the error.
 Reports can also be supplied to coding/auditing or Clinical Documentation Improvement Departments as a resource to begin analysis for targeted internal education.

 Taking a proactive approach to billing patterns can effectively decrease billing errors, support operational excellence and allow providers to spend more time focusing on patient care, which is the heart of pMD’s mission.

 If you are interested in learning more about pMD’s Billing & Revenue Cycle Management Services, please contact us here or give us a call at 800-587-4989 x2.
 We’d love to hear from you!

-To find out more about pMD's suite of products, which includes our charge capture and MIPS registry, secure messaging, clinical communication, and care navigation software and services, please contact pMD.
+To find out more about pMD's suite of products, which includes our charge capture and MIPS registry, billing services, telehealth, secure messaging, clinical communication, and care navigation software and services, please contact pMD.